excid3/noticed/docs/bulk_delivery_methods/discord.md

 # Discord Bulk Delivery Method

-Send a Discord message to builk notify users in a channel.
+Send a Discord message to bulk notify users in a channel.

 We recommend using [Discohook](https://discohook.org) to design your messages.